Itsgeosworld/pythonAIChatbot/README.md

    Enter the command, ***ollama***, which shows that Ollama is running and lists the available commands.

 3. There are different models that can be downloaded, but this is based on the user's PC requirements.
+The models are listed on Ollama's website.
 For the sake of instructions, the Llama 3 model will be downloaded.
    Enter the command, ***ollama pull llama3***
 4. To run the model, enter the command, ***ollama run llama3***.
 The user can interact with the LLM through the command prompt/terminal.